-In 2012, I donated to the research of Dr. Adam Gazzaley at UCSF, viewing it as just as promising and exciting as any startup in the world.
+In 2012, I donated to the research of Dr. Adam Gazzaley at UCSF, considering it just as exciting as any startup in the world.
 That research ended up the “Game Changer” cover story of Nature in its September 2nd, 2013, issue (“Video game training enhances cognitive control in older adults”).
 This encouraged me to think bigger.

-In 2018, I created the Saisei Foundation to focus on ambitious scientific research and clinical treatments of “intractable” conditions such as treatment-resistant depression, opioid addiction, anorexia nervosa, and post-traumatic stress disorder (PTSD).
+In 2018, I created the Saisei Foundation to focus on ambitious scientific research and clinical treatments of “intractable” conditions, such as treatment-resistant depression, opioid addiction, anorexia nervosa, and post-traumatic stress disorder (PTSD).
 This interest stems from personal experience, including childhood abuse, lifelong major depressive disorder, and the helpless feeling of watching multiple family members lose their lives to addiction (alcohol and opiates).

 The Saisei Foundation has supported some significant firsts and early successes.

 In the last several years, the Saisei Foundation has expanded its scope to include other early-stage research and high-leverage nonprofit initiatives, such as life-extension technologies.